tacodevs/taskcollect/README.md

 ## Description

-There is a great number of schools around the world that provide educational resources, homework, methods for communication, etc. through networked technologies, in particular web-based educational platforms.
+There are a great number of schools around the world that provide educational resources, homework, methods for communication, etc. through networked technologies, in particular web-based educational platforms.
 However, due to several different factors, schools may employ multiple platforms in their education programs, typically with noticeable overlaps in functionality.
 In such cases, students have no choice but to wade their way through all the platforms in use by their school to retrieve their homework and available educational resources.

 The solution to this is TaskCollect: a web server that multiplexes functionality from educational web platforms, providing a clean, simple, intuitive web interface for students.